0xUnicorn/0xunicorn.github.io/_posts/2025-06-06-docker-in-a-homelab.md

 One of the primary reasons for the misplacement of the `monitor2` server, was the Loki service.
 It required that my promtail agent(s) would be able to push logs to Loki.
 Before running Loki, the only reason for clients connecting to the monitor server, would be for accessing Grafana dashboards.

-But since my log collecting is happening in a logging server with `promtail` and `syslog-ng`, having Loki running next to it, makes sense.
+But since my log collecting is happening in a logging server with `promtail` and `syslog-ng`, having Loki running next to it, makes perfect sense.